steview-d/drinks-db/README.md

 When the results are displayed, they are displayed in the same familiar format as how drinks are displayed on the home and 'showing only' pages.

-If as part of the search, the user has entered keywords to search on, when the results are displayed, the cards will contain a small yellow box in the lower left corner with a % value inside.
+If as part of the search, the user has entered keywords to search on, when the results are displayed, the cards will contain a small white box in the lower left corner with a % value inside.
 This is the drinks relevance to the search term and allows the user to select the ``sort results by relevance first`` option.
 This is only available when a keyword has been used and allows the user to order the results by most relevant first.
 If 2 or more drinks have the same score, they are then secondary sorted by name, views, comments, etc - whichever the user specified.

 The score is calculated by using MondoDB text indexes.
 A text index on the drinks collection was created using